Deep Plane Facelift

 What is the Best Age to Have a Deep Plane Facelift?

 The ideal age for a deep plane facelift varies from person to person and depends on individual factors.
 These can include skin elasticity, the type of and degree of facial aging, the overall health of a patient, and factors such as do they smoke, or are they healthy, can also affect the age of a facelift.
-The natural aging process leads to changes in skin elasticity and facial structure, resulting in sagging skin and deep creases that the deep plane facelift is designed to address.
-We see patients for a deep plane face lift in their late 40s (to a lesser extent), 50s, 60s and 70s.
+The natural ageing process leads to changes in skin elasticity and facial structure, resulting in sagging skin and deep creases that the deep plane facelift is designed to address.
+At Kensington Medical we see patients for a deep plane face lift in their 50s, 60s and 70s.

 Why Would Our Plastic Surgeon Recommend Another Type of Facelift?

-At Kensington Medical, our plastic surgeons, following a comprehensive consultation, will recommend the best facelift for your facial anatomy, health and areas you want to address, for example an eyelid lift, eyelid surgery (blepharoplasty), or a brow lift, and desired outcome.
+At Kensington Medical, our plastic surgeons, following a comprehensive consultation, will recommend the best facelift for your facial anatomy and health.

-For example, if we have a patient who has minimal facial sagging or who wants to target specific areas, a mini facelift or a targeted approach like a neck lift or temporal lift may be more suitable.
+• For example, a patient who has minimal facial sagging or who wants to target specific areas, a mini facelift or a targeted approach like a neck lift or temporal lift may be more suitable.

 What Are the Reasons for Choosing a Deep Plane Facelift?